apache/druid/docs/querying/sql-functions.md

 ## DS_HISTOGRAM

-Returns a string representing an approximation to the histogram given a list of split points that define the histogram bins from a Quantiles sketch.
+Returns an approximation to the histogram from a Quantiles sketch.
+The split points define the histogram bins.

 * **Syntax:** `DS_HISTOGRAM(expr, splitPoint0, splitPoint1, ...)`
 * **Function type:** Scalar, sketch